CBPFGMS/cbpfgms.github.io/pbialp/README.md

 **`data-title`**: sets the title of the chart.
 If left empty the chart title defaults to *Allocations by Organization Type*.

-**`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
-Accepted values:

-- `"true"`: annotations shown when the page loads.
-- `"false"`: annotations not shown when the page loads.
-The user can easily show the annotations by clicking the "help" button.

-If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

-**`data-showlink`**: shows the *"for more information"* link in the footer.
-Accepted values:

-- `"true"`: shows the link.
-- `"false"`: doesn't show the link.

-If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

 **`data-year`**: defines the year depicted by the data visualisation when the page loads.
 The value has to be a string containing the year with century as a decimal number, such as:

  `"2018"`